-The relationship between the Issuer and KBC Bank as domiciliary agent, paying agent, listing agent and registrar (hereinafter the Domiciliary Agent, the Paying Agent, the Listing Agent and the Registrar which expression includes any successor agent or registrar appointed from time to time in connection with the Covered Bonds) and the other paying agents named in the agency agreement (together with the Domiciliary Agent, the Listing Agent, the Listing Agent, the Paying Agent, the Listing Agent and the Registrar, the Agents, which expression includes any successor agent appointed from time to time in connection with the Covered Bonds) is determined in accordance with an agency agreement made between the Issuer, KBC Bank and the Representative initially dated 21 November 2012 (such agency agreement as modified and/or supplemented and/or restated from time to time and most recently on 15 November 2017, the Agency Agreement).
+The relationship between the Issuer and KBC Bank as domiciliary agent, paying agent, listing agent and registrar (hereinafter the Domiciliary Agent, the Paying Agent, the Listing Agent and the Registrar which expression includes any successor agent or registrar appointed from time to time in connection with the Covered Bonds) and the other paying agents named in the agency agreement (together with the Domiciliary Agent, the Paying Agent, the Listing Agent and the Registrar, the

+Agents, which expression includes any successor agent appointed from time to time in connection with the Covered Bonds) is determined in accordance with an agency agreement made between the Issuer, KBC Bank and the Representative initially dated 21 November 2012 (such agency agreement as modified and/or supplemented and/or restated from time to time and most recently on 12 November 2019, the Agency Agreement).

-The Representative acts as representative of the Covered Bondholders within the meaning of Article 1, 4° of Annex III to the Banking Law in accordance with the provisions of the representative appointment agreement initially dated on 21 November 2012 (such representative appointment agreement as modified and/or supplemented and/or restated from time to time and most recently on 15 November 2017, the Representative Appointment Agreement) made between the Issuer and Stichting KBC Residential Mortgage Covered Bonds Representative as representative (in such capacity the Representative, which expression shall include any successor Representative) under the Belgian Covered Bonds Legislation.
+The Representative acts as representative of the Covered Bondholders within the meaning of Article 1, 4° of Annex III to the Banking Law in accordance with the provisions of the representative appointment agreement initially dated on 21 November 2012 (such representative appointment agreement as modified and/or supplemented and/or restated from time to time, the Representative Appointment Agreement) made between the Issuer and Stichting KBC Residential Mortgage Covered Bonds Representative as representative (in such capacity the Representative, which expression shall include any successor Representative) under the Belgian Covered Bonds Legislation.